-Since 1 July 2019, Law 45 (I)/2019 applies to certified translations, which provides for the registration and regulation of services of the chartered translators in Cyprus.
+Since 1 July 2019, as regards certified translations, Law 45 (I)/2019 has been applied, which provides for the registration and regulation of the services of the sworn translator in Cyprus.

-All interested persons for officially certified translations, whether private or public, must be directly added to the Certified Translators, who are entered in the Register of Sworn Translators of the Council for the Registration of Sworn Translators, as provided for by the Law.
+All interested parties for official certified translations, whether private or public bodies, must now go directly to sworn translators, who are registered in the Register of Sworn Translators of the Council for the Registration of Sworn Translators, as provided for in the Law.

-According to this Act, “certified translation” means a valid and accurate translation of a written text or a document from a foreign language into Greek or Turkish, and vice versa, as well as from Greek to the Turkish language and vice versa, which bears the official stamp of the Republic and which is duly stamped.
+According to this Law, ‘certified translation’ means a valid and accurate translation of a written text or document from a foreign language into Greek or Turkish and vice versa, as well as from Greek into Turkish and vice versa, which bears the official stamp of the Republic and which is duly stamped.

-Chartered translators translate documents intended for official official use inside or outside the Republic, such as educational documents, marriage certificates, birth certificates, certificates of death, criminal records certificates, passports, identity cards, bank accounts, deeds of ownership, company documents, medical reports, legal documents.
+Sworn translators translate documents intended for public official use inside or outside Cyprus, such as educational documents, marriage certificates, birth certificates, death certificates, criminal records certificates, passports, identity cards, bank accounts, title deeds, company documents, medical reports, legal documents.

-Available languages: English, Arabic, Armenian, Armenian, Bulgarian, French, German, Georgian, Danish, Spanish, Italian, Dutch, Ukrainian, Persian, Polish, Romanian, Russian, Serbian, Slovak, Swedish, Norwegian, Czech, Croatian, Bosnian, language of B. Macedonia, Latvian, Estonian, Lithuanian and Chinese into Greek and vice versa.
+Languages offered: English, Arabic, Armenian, Bulgarian, French, German, Georgian, Danish, Spanish, Italian, Dutch, Ukrainian, Persian, Polish, Romanian, Russian, Serbian, Slovak, Swedish, Norwegian, Turkish, Czech, Croatian, Bosnian, North Macedonia, Latvian, Estonian, Lithuanian and Chinese into Greek and vice versa.

 INFORMATION ON DOCUMENTS SUBMITTED FOR TRANSLATION

 - All documents submitted for translation must be authentic and duly authenticated either by the Apostille stamp or by the stamp of the Ministry of Foreign Affairs (diplomatic certification).
-They must be validated before they can be translated.
-For EU countries, as provided for in Regulation (EU) 2016/1191, interested parties may choose whether or not to seal their documents.
-For an additional update, there is the Information Bulletin of the Ministry of Justice and Public Order — on the certification of documents is the link here, while for the States participating in the Hague Convention on Apostille.
+They must be validated before they are translated.
+For EU countries, as provided for in Regulation (EU) 2016/1191, interested parties may choose whether or not to seal their documents with the Apostille stamp.
+Further information can be found in the Information Bulletin of the Ministry of Justice and Public Order — on the certification of documents is the link here, and for the States party to the Hague Convention on Apostille here.

-- For documents submitted for translation and do not require a stamp but the stamp of diplomatic validation (Ministry of Foreign Affairs), interested parties for additional information may be contacted by the competent department of the Ministry of Foreign Affairs.
+- For documents submitted for translation and not requiring the stamp (Apostille) but the diplomatic validation stamp (Ministry of Foreign Affairs), interested parties may contact the competent department of the Ministry of Foreign Affairs for additional information.

-- With regard to the translation of primary school leaving certificates, visit the link here.
+- For the translation of high school leaving certificates, please visit the link here.

-For the Registration and Regulation of the Services of the Certified Translators in the Republic of Cyprus Law of 2019 visit the link here.
+For the 2019 Act on the Registration and Regulation of Sworn Translator Services in the Republic of Cyprus, please visit the link here.

-For the Council for Registration of Sworn Translators visit the link here.
+For the Council for the Registration of Sworn Translators visit the link here.